 If you have Aeroplan Elite Status or a co-branded credit card, you can benefit from preferred pricing on Air Canada flights.
 What this means is that someone who neither has status nor an Aeroplan credit card will pay more for the same flight.

-For example, someone without status or a credit card may pay 82,600 Aeroplan points for a Signature Class flight from Toronto to Vancouver…
+For example, someone without status or a credit card may pay 82,600 Aeroplan points for a business class flight from Toronto to Vancouver…

 …whereas someone with Aeroplan Elite Status and a co-branded credit card will pay 64,900 Aeroplan points for the same flight.